Print Free Pamphlet

 Similarly if a person used the sequence of 3.14 many modern readers

-would automatically think of the mathematical concept of Pi.
-They
+would automatically think of the mathematical concept of

 may not be able to give an accurate definition Pi, but the average